t81dev/ternary-delta/README.md

 Balanced ternary is not destiny.
 It is possibility.

-This repository exists to keep that possibility prec
+This repository exists to keep that possibility precise, bounded, and testable.

+## How to read this repository
+1. Start with the Delta Table
+2. Read the linked delta definitions
+3. Review constraints and failure modes
+4. Decide whether any delta matters for your domain

+If none do, that is a valid conclusion.

+## Status
+The conceptual structure of ternary-delta is complete.
+Further additions should either:
+-reduce misunderstanding, or
+-add evidence to an existing delta.

+Nothing else.